-Goboony is a Dutch platform for caravan sharing.
+Goboony is a Dutch platform for camper sharing.
 The following is an interview with Lorena Fullone, Marketing and Communications Manager for of ‘Italy di Goboony’

 Today we talked about this and other concepts with Lorena Fullone, Marketing and Communication Manager Italy of Goboony.

 1) So where did Goboony’s idea come from?

 The Goboony idea came from the experience each of the two founders, Mark and Foppe, had when they and their families met during a New Zealand camper holiday.
 With “in the boonies” we mean to say a journey where you are free to decide where you go without restrictions.
 This is the sensation that you feel when you travel with a computer.

 2) How does it work?

 It’s a platform to connect travellers to private camper owners.